aws-amplify/maplibre-gl-js-amplify/API.md

 ## createDefaultIcon

-A method that returns an Icon in the form of an [HTMLImageElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement).
-That can be passed to the marker element in [maplibre-gl-geocoder][22].
+A method that returns an Icon in the form of an [HTMLImageElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement) that can be passed to the marker element in [maplibre-gl-geocoder][22].
 Example:

 ```js
 import { AmplifyGeocoderAPI, createDefaultIcon } from "maplibre-gl-js-amplify";